ironcore-dev/ironcore-in-a-box/README.md

 ### MacOS Requirements

 When using docker, you cannot directly connect to container IPs attached to the docker network bridge. [docker-mac-net-connect](https://github.com/chipmk/docker-mac-net-connect) is a lightweight service daemon based on Wireguard which automatically maintains the appropriate routing tables on your macOS.
+This tool is able to make it possible to access provisioned VM directly from Mac's shell, without entering the Kind virtual machine.

+You can install and make it running each time when Mac is booted by using following commands.
+If you would like to start/stop this tool manually each time, simply run `sudo docker-mac-net-connect` after installation.

 ```bash
 # Install via Homebrew